 If you suspect that an older person, a person with disabilities, or even yourself, are being abused, neglected, or exploited, report your concerns to Adult Protective Services (APS).
 This unit investigates allegations of abuse, neglect, and exploitation of vulnerable adults.

-This site offers a variety of Developmental Disabilities Crisis Services to help people who may be in need of emergency supports.
+This site offers a variety of Crisis Services to help people who may be in need of emergency supports.

 The Public Guardian emergency number is 1-800-642-3100.
-Guardianship services are for those people with developmental disabilities who have been determined by the court to be in need of guardianship supports.
-A guardian is a person with the legal responsibility to protect the well-being and rights of another.
+Guardianship services are for those people with developmental disabilities or over the age of 60 with mental disabilites who have been determined by the court to need guardianship support.
+A guardian has legal responsibility to protect the well-being and rights of another.
 A guardian also has authority to make some legal decisions for the person.

 This Agency of Human Services page is a resource if you need immediate assistance, and provides non-emergency State resources for domestic violence, advocacy groups and assistance for staff and communities with safety issues for domestic violence and child abuse.

 Certain people are required by Vermont law to report suspected cases of child abuse and neglect.
 These mandated reporters are legally required to report their suspicions to their local Family Services District Office—within 24 hours.
 In addition, any other person who has reason to believe that a child may have been abused or neglected may make a report to the Family Services Division of Department for Children and Families (DCF).